crowdsecurity/crowdsec-docs/crowdsec-docs/docs/contributing/bouncers.md

 ### Why ?

-Sharing yours on the hub allows other users to find and use it.
+Sharing on the hub allows other users to find and use it.
 While increasing your code's visibility, it also ensures a benevolent evaluation by the community and our team.

 ### How ?